OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-an-introduction/index.md

 This series examines UH research.

-For junior/senior transition the series suggests that relatively higher later born become professional, rather than the UH, it is part of a RAE decline that begins when early RAE advantage no longer exists and the over-selected early born start to be deselected at a greater rate than the early born.
+For junior/senior transition the series suggests that relatively higher later born become professional because this transition is part of a slow RAE decline that begins when early RAE advantage no longer exists and that the over-selected early born start to be deselected at a greater rate than the early born, rather than via the UH.

-The series also questions what evidence there is that relatively later born reach the highest levels in sport or if this is questionable or even a myth.
+The series also questions what evidence there is that relatively later born reach the highest levels in sport.
+If this is questionable or even a myth.

 It is argued that perhaps the ‘Rise of the Underdog’ is actually the ‘Fall of the Top Dog’.